 Step 3: Summarize what you expect to happen next with your project

-Finally, summarize what you expect to happen with your project next.
+Finally, could you summarize what you wish to happen with your project next?
 What are your plans for resolving current issues?
 What’s your plan for moving forward?

 Here are some items to include in your conclusion: